 I visited Mystic Seaport on a recent trip back to USA and my home state of Connecticut.
-Unexpectedly, it gave me a chance to observe how whaling trips were financed.
+Unexpectedly, it gave me a chance to observe how early whaling trips were financed.

 Whaling crews would leave for one to two year journeys to hunt sperm whale off the coast of South America.
 From a financing perspective, there are parallels to the venture capital industry today, as highlighted in The Economist article entitled Fin-tech.

 In order to align incentives and keep crew members motivated, an agreement was made to divide future profit among all parties.

 - Every crew member, down to the cabin boy, had predetermined share of the profits